 - Clean spider webs can be used over the dressings and under the tape as a natural antibacterial layer

 - The wound should be dry before closing it

-- Unless you a trained medical professional, don’t try to suture the wound unless it is a last resort.
+- Unless you are a trained medical professional, don’t try to suture the wound unless it is a last resort.
 If you have no choice, read this about how to suture a wound in an emergency.

 - Use butterfly bandages to close the wound